President, Asia Pacific

 It is an exciting time for Singapore as it further embraces Industry 4.0 Technologies, especially automation.
 There is a desire from the EDB to bring more industry into Singapore, and its aim to upskill workers through the SkillsFuture Framework will be integral to this.
 Golder is committed to the Singapore market.
 We will continue to diversify by leveraging our great pool of talent, continuing to develop these resources, and grow our business in Singapore and the other ASEAN countries.

-Click here to read the full report from Global Business Reports.
+Click here to read the full report from Global Business Review Journal.